ray-project/ray/doc/source/getting-involved.rst

 Lint and Formatting
 ~~~~~~~~~~~~~~~~~~~

+.. note:: Python 3.7 is recommended.
+You would run into flake8 `issue <https://github.com/ray-project/ray/pull/11588>`_ with Python 3.8.

 We also have tests for code formatting and linting that need to pass before merge.
 Install ``yapf==0.23, flake8, flake8-quotes``.